Pitasi/univrs/articles/rust-server-components.md

     character=finger
     msg="
-Unfortunately due to the streaming-oriented nature of lol-html, I was not able to use it to replace components' inner content.
-You can build a component like that: `<alert msg=foo></alert>`; but not `<alert>foo</alert>`.
+Unfortunately due to the streaming-oriented nature of lol-html, I was unable to utilize it to replace components' inner content.
+You may create a component that looks like this: `<alert msg=foo></alert>`;
+but not `<alert>foo</alert>`.
     ">
 </dialog>

 ## Going interactive

-It's all good and easy to write some static-ish content.
-The most dynamic thing you can do now is to load your markdown content from a file or from a database.
+It's fine and simple to create some static-ish content.
+Loading your markdown content from a file or a database is the most dynamic thing you can do currently.

-What about some real interactivity for your users though?
-For my website I wanted that `<3` button you can see in the top-right corner!
-(BTW, if you're enjoying this article, this could be the perfect moment to click it!
-A login is required though.)
+But how about some real interactivity for your users?
+I wanted to build the `<3` button in the top-right corner for my website!
+(By the way, if you're enjoying this post, now may be a good time to click it!
+However, a login is necessary.)

-I'm going to start by building a skeleton of something interactive.
-Like most frameworks do as a demo, here's a little counter:
+I'm going to start by creating the structure for an interactive page.
+Here's a counter, like most frameworks do as a demo:

 ```rust
 use maud::{html, Markup};